seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **MARCUS ANDRONICUS**
 Now, farewell, flattery: die, Andronicus;
-Thou dost not slumber: see, thy two sons’ heads,
+Thou dost not slumber: see, thy two sons' heads,
 Thy warlike hand, thy mangled daughter here:
-Thy other banish’d son, with this dear sight
+Thy other banish'd son, with this dear sight
 Struck pale and bloodless; and thy brother, I,
 Even like a stony image, cold and numb.
 Ah, now no more will I control thy griefs: